-- income has become increasingly difficult to source in a risk-conscious manner, due to low nominal yields and rising interest rates; - COVID-19 has resulted in unprecedented shock affecting real estate credit, corporate credit and emerging market debt; - PIMCO believes the current market environment echoes the opportunity following the 2008 financial crisis; - despite recent market stabilization, the complexity of the current investment environment will create opportunities for active managers with flexible capital; - in PIMCO's view, the Fund is well-positioned to capitalize on this opportunity and offer investors access to potentially attractive yield and total return opportunities.
+- Income has become increasingly difficult to source in a risk-conscious manner, due to low nominal yields and rising interest rates. - COVID-19 has resulted in an unprecedented shock affecting global credit markets, including the real estate and corporate sectors. - PIMCO believes a multi-year wave of evolving opportunities is underway across credit markets. - While most traditional markets have broadly recovered, opportunities remain for active managers with flexible capital and a longer time horizon to take advantage of more complex and less traditional credit investments. - In PIMCO's view, the Fund is well-positioned to leverage PIMCO's extensive experience managing through an evolving market landscape and offer investors access to potentially attractive yield and total return opportunities.

-PIMCO believes that these change directly impact opportunities across credit market sectors.
-In particular, PIMCO is of the view that:
+PIMCO believes that these changes directly impact opportunities across credit market sectors.
+PIMCO expects the Fund to leverage its best ideas across the global credit markets in the following ways: